AntoineSpiteri2/predicting-the-top3-drivers-and-comparing-machine-learning-algorithms-in-iracing/README.md

 3.  **Make Changes:** Implement your changes, ensuring code quality and adherence to project standards.
 4.  **Test Thoroughly:** Test your changes to ensure they work as expected and do not introduce new issues.
 5.  **Submit a Pull Request:** Submit a pull request to the `main` branch of the original repository.
-6.  **Code Review:**  Your pull request will be reviewed by project maintainers.
+6.  **Code Review:**  Your pull request will be reviewed by me.
 Address any feedback and make necessary changes.

 ## Data and Pretrained Models

-The dataset and pretrained models used by this project are **not** included in this repository.
-Redistribution of any data or models derived from iRacing requires explicit, written permission from iRacing.com Motorsport Simulations, LLC.
-Under the iRacing Terms of Use and End User License Agreement, you may not “make available to any third party … any information available through the Product, the Content, the Data, or the Trademarks” without prior consent :contentReference[oaicite:0]{index=0}.
-Similarly, the iRacing Website Conditions of Use prohibit using data mining, screen scraping, or other extraction tools without express permission :contentReference[oaicite:1]{index=1}.
-If you wish to upload or share this dataset or any pretrained models, please contact iRacing to obtain a proper license :contentReference[oaicite:2]{index=2}.
+Under the iRacing Terms of Use and End User License Agreement, any redistribution of data or models derived from iRacing is prohibited without explicit, written permission from iRacing.com Motorsport Simulations, LLC.
+Specifically, you may not “make available to any third party … any information available through the Product, the Content, the Data, or the Trademarks” without prior consent.
+Similarly, the iRacing Website Conditions of Use prohibit the use of data-mining, screen-scraping, or other extraction tools without express authorisation.
+If you wish to share this dataset or any pretrained models, you must first obtain a proper license from iRacing.

 ## Contact/Support Information